renovatebot/renovate/docs/usage/configuration-options.md

 By default, as Renovate supports more package managers we enable them once they are stable, but for some people only interested in perhaps npm dependencies, it can feel like "whack-a-mole" to keep disabling new ones you don't want.

-Possible managers are: `'ansible', 'bazel', 'buildkite', 'bundler', 'cargo', 'circleci', 'composer', 'deps-edn','docker-compose', 'dockerfile', 'droneci', 'github-actions', 'gitlabci', 'gitlabci-include', 'gomod', 'gradle', 'gradle-wrapper', 'homebrew', 'kubernetes', 'leiningen', 'maven', 'meteor', 'mix', 'npm', 'nuget', 'nvm', 'pip_requirements', 'pip_setup', 'pipenv', 'poetry', 'pub', 'sbt', 'swift', 'terraform', 'travis', 'ruby-version'`
+Possible managers are: `'ansible', 'bazel', 'buildkite', 'bundler', 'cargo', 'circleci', 'composer', 'deps-edn','docker-compose', 'dockerfile', 'droneci', 'github-actions', 'gitlabci', 'gitlabci-include', 'gomod', 'gradle', 'gradle-wrapper', 'homebrew', 'kubernetes', 'leiningen', 'maven', 'meteor', 'mix', 'npm', 'nuget', 'nvm', 'pip_requirements', 'pip_setup', 'pipenv', 'poetry', 'pub', 'sbt', 'swift', 'terraform', 'terraform-provider', 'travis', 'ruby-version'`

 Example: